-(Open to all subject to space - please register at post@lawtransform.no) Friday 25 August Law & Inequality 9:00 - 9:40 Law & Equality - towards a new research agenda Law is used to address unwanted inequalities in society - including along class, race and gender lines.
+(Open to all subject to space - please register at post@lawtransform.no)

+Friday 25 August Law & Inequality 9:00 - 9:40 Law & Equality - towards a new research agenda Law is used to address unwanted inequalities in society - including along class, race and gender lines.
 When do legal strategies succeed in advancing equality?
-Introductions by Jackie Dugard (University of the Witwatersrand, South Africa) & tbc Comments by Sudhir Krishnaswamy (CLPR, Bangalore) 9:50 - 10:50 Land, Law & Inequality Land remains a main source of livelihood and wealth - and of social conflict and inequality.
+Moderator Runa Falch Langaas (LawTransform/Norwegian Citizen Panel, UiB) Introductions by Jackie Dugard (University of the Witwatersrand, South Africa) & Yvette Peters (University of Bergen) Comments by Sudhir Krishnaswamy (CLPR, Bangalore) 9:50 - 10:50 Land, Law & Inequality Land remains a main source of livelihood and wealth - and of social conflict and inequality.
 This is exacerbated as population pressures, development needs and climate change increase the competition for scarce resources, often threatening already marginalized groups depending on the land.
 Property rights to land and natural resources have been fiercely contested for centuries, and are in some cases actively used as a tool for redistribution but with limited success.
-In the first part of this session Namita Wahi present the findings from the LawTransform project on Lands rights & inclusive sustainable development in India which investigates the social effects of diverse legal regulations of land in Indian states.
+In the first part of this session Namita Wahi and Ankit Bhatia present the findings from the LawTransform project on Lands rights & inclusive sustainable development in India which investigates the social effects of diverse legal regulations of land in Indian states.
 This is used as the basis for a broader discussion on how to theorize and research the role and effects of land rights in the current global context.
-Participants include: Jackie Dugard (University of the Witwatersrand, South Africa), Rachel Sieder (CIESAS, Mexico), Helena Alviar (Los Andes University, Bogota/Harvard University, USA), Dan Brinks (UT Austin, USA), Tatiana Alfonso (University of Madison, USA)

-11:00 - 12:00 Can water rights bring water to the poor?
+Moderator: Siri Gloppen (LawTransform and University of Bergen) Participants include: Jackie Dugard (University of the Witwatersrand, South Africa), Rachel Sieder (CIESAS, Mexico), Helena Alviar (Los Andes University, Bogota/Harvard University, USA), Dan Brinks (UT Austin, USA), Tatiana Alfonso (University of Madison, USA) 11:00 - 12:00 Can water rights bring water to the poor?

 This session marks the launch of a new LawTransform research unit on "Natural Resources & Climate Lawfare".
 Water is a vital, valuable and highly contested natural resource.
-In 2010 the international society recognized this by affirming the independent human right of all to access safe drinking water and sanitation - but still contests over valuable water resources place the livelihoods of millions at risk across the world.
-What difference can law make in providing water to the poor - and how can we know what works?
-The session marks the publication of a new book on The Right to Water edited by Malcolm Langford (CUP 2017), which investigates the development of the human right to water and we will learn about the findings from this work and how it serves as the basis for a new 4 year LawTransform research project on Elevating water rights to human rights: Has it strengthened marginalized peoples' claim for water?
-Moderator: Bruce Wilson (University of Central Florida) Participants include: Malcolm Langford (LawTransform/University of Oslo, Lara Côrtes and Camila Gianella (LawTransform-CMI), Arkaja Singh & Namita Wahi (both Centre for Policy Research, Delhi), Inga Winkler (Columbia University; New York) 12:30 - 13:20 Implementing Child Rights in Norway Results from book project edited by Malcolm Langford, Marit Skivenes and Karl Harald Søvig on implementation of the rights of the child in Norway.
+In 2010 a UN resolution recognized the independent human right to water and sanitation.
+Has this new international Human Right strengthened marginalized peoples struggle to access water?
+The session marks the publication of a new book on The Right to Water edited by Malcolm Langford (CUP 2017) that investigates the development of the human right to water and provides insight for a new four-year LawTransform research project, Elevating water rights to human rights: Has it strengthened marginalized peoples' claim for water?
+Moderator: Bruce Wilson, PI (University of Central Florida/LawTransform-CMI) Participants include: Malcolm Langford (LawTransform/University of Oslo, Lara Côrtes (LawTransform-CMI), Arkaja Singh (Centre for Policy Research, Delhi), and Inga Winkler (Columbia University, New York) 12:30 - 13:20 Implementing Child Rights in Norway Results from book project edited by Malcolm Langford, Marit Skivenes and Karl Harald Søvig on implementation of the rights of the child in Norway.
 A special focus is on the rights of migrant children.
 On paper, the rights of migrant children seem well protected in Norway and elsewhere but in practice their rights are often compromised as migration and asylum policies are tightened.
 This session will discuss some of the main challenges faced by child migrants and asylum seekers, but in relation to the asylum process - including in relation to age assessments - and in relation to the integration process.
+Moderator: Hilde Svrljuga Sætre (LawTransform/University of Bergen) www.lawtransform.no
-Participants include: Malcolm Langford (LawTransform/University of Oslo), Marit Skivenes (University of Bergen), Karl H Søvig (University of Bergen) 13:20 - 13:30 Closing of the 2017 Bergen Exchanges 13:30 - 14:00 LUNCH 14:00 - 16:00 PhD Course session

-Friday 25 august 18:00 - 21:00 at Bergen Literature House Project Launch & reception:
+Participants include: Malcolm Langford (LawTransform/University of Oslo), Marit Skivenes (University of Bergen), Karl H Søvig (University of Bergen) 13:20 - 13:30 Closing of the 2017 Bergen Exchanges 13:30 - 14:00 LUNCH 14:00 - 16:00 PhD Course session Friday 25 august 18:00 - 21:00 at Bergen Literature House Project Launch & reception: